Summary of NHTSA Provisions

 Combats Impaired and Distracted Driving and Improves Education for New Drivers: Improvements to the National Priority Safety grants program will improve education and standards for new drivers and prevent impaired and distracted driving.
 The GROW AMERICA Act amends program criteria and includes separate grants to give states additional flexibility and incentives for meeting requirements, enacting and enforcing more rigorous laws, and increased flexibility to spend funds on education and awareness.
 In addition, the GROW AMERICA Act continues support for administering anti-distracted driving campaigns, such as the Drive Sober or Get Pulled Over initiative.

-Improves Safety for Bicyclists and Pedestrians: Pedestrian and bicyclist fatalities have increased in recent years; in 2012 alone, over 4,700 pedestrians and 700 bicyclists were killed on our nation’s roads.
+Improves Safety for Bicyclists and Pedestrians: Pedestrian and bicyclist fatalities have increased in recent years; in 2013 alone, over 4,700 pedestrians and 700 bicyclists were killed on our nation’s roads.
 The GROW AMERICA Act amends existing authorities to address pedestrian and bicycle safety as critical priorities.
-The Act requires States to spend available funds on bicycle and pedestrian safety if fatalities in these areas meet a specified threshold.
+The Act requires States to spend certain funds on bicycle and pedestrian safety if fatalities in these areas meet a specified threshold.
 The Act also includes provisions for states to address older driver safety and emergency medical services response.

 Holds Companies Accountable for Vehicle Defects: The GROW AMERICA Act protects car renters and owners by expanding authority to penalize bad actors for selling or renting faulty equipment.
 To ensure that motor vehicle companies comply with safety standards, the GROW AMERICA Act increases the limit for civil penalties for violators from $35 million to $300 million.
 It also amends recall authority to require rental companies and used car dealers to fix vehicles before making them available to the public.
 The Act also strengthens NHTSA’s authorities to respond quickly to remove hazardous equipment from the market, and to investigate incidents of noncompliance.